ucberkeley/brc-experiments/aws-iam/README.md

 Make sure the default VPC security group (if one is going to direct students to use that) has inbound rule of Type: SSH, Protocol: TCP, Port Range: 22, Source: Anywhere 0.0.0.0/0

+Tell students not to make their AWS credentials public in any way, including public Github repositories.

+Disable the ability to start instances in regions other than Oregon to reduce possibility of undetected fraud.

 # Instructions for provisioning